LabKey/tutorialModules/demo/README.md

 <a name="functionality"></a>
 # Functionality Overview
 The compilation and packaging of this module, including the NPM/webpack build, is done with the standard LabKey Gradle build.
-Gradle will use the Node and NPM version defined in \<projectHome\>/gradle.properties to run the "build-prod" script defined in package.json.
+Gradle will use the Node and NPM version defined in \<projectHome\>/gradle.properties to run the `build-prod` script defined in package.json.
 Note: Gradle does not install Node/NPM globally.
 To run NPM commands outside of Gradle you will need to have Node/NPM installed locally.
 For more information on what "scripts" the LabKey Gradle build expects from the module package.json file, see the [Node.js Build Dependency] documentation page.